OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 #### Dynamic Analysis

-Once you have identified the custom URL scheme's registered by the app in its `Info.plist`, open the URLs on Safari and observer how the app behaves.
+Once you've identified the custom URL schemes the app has registered, open the URLs on Safari and observe how the app behaves.

-If parts of the URL are parsed by the app, you can perform input fuzzing to detect memory corruption bugs.
-To do it you may use [IDB](http://www.idbtool.com/) tool:
+If the app parses parts of the URL, you can perform input fuzzing to detect memory corruption bugs.
+For this you can use [IDB](http://www.idbtool.com/):

-- Connect IDB tool with your device and select tested application.
-You can find a detailed guide how to do it in the [IDB documentation](http://www.idbtool.com/documentation/setup.html).
+- Start IDB, connect to your device and select the target app.
+You can find details in the [IDB documentation](http://www.idbtool.com/documentation/setup.html).
-- Go to `URL Handlers` section.
-In `URL schemes` click `Refresh` button and you will find on the left a list of all custom schemes defined in tested application.
-You can load those schemes using `Open` button on the right side.
-By simply opening blank URI scheme (e.g. open `myURLscheme://`) you may discover hidden functionality (e.g. debug window) or bypass local authentication.
+- Go to the `URL Handlers` section.
+In `URL schemes`, click `Refresh` , and on the left you'll find a list of all custom schemes defined in the app being tested.
+You can load these schemes by clicking `Open`, on the right side.
+By simply opening a blank URI scheme (e.g., opening `myURLscheme://`), you can discover hidden functionality (e.g., a debug window) and bypass local authentication.
-- To find out if custom URI schemes contain any bugs you should try to fuzz them.
-In `URL Handlers` section go to `Fuzzer` tab.
-On left side are listed default IDB payloads.
-The [FuzzDB](https://github.com/fuzzdb-project/fuzzdb) project offers useful fuzzing dictionaries.
-Once your payload list is ready go to `Fuzz Template` section in the left bottom panel and define a template.
+- To find out whether custom URI schemes contain any bugs, try to fuzz them.
+In the `URL Handlers` section, go to the `Fuzzer` tab.
+On the left side default IDB payloads are listed.
+The [FuzzDB](https://github.com/fuzzdb-project/fuzzdb) project offers fuzzing dictionaries.
+Once your payload list is ready, go to the `Fuzz Template` section in the left bottom panel and define a template.
 Use `$@$` to define an injection point, for example:

 ```sh
 myURLscheme://$@$
 ```

-While the URL scheme is being fuzzed, watch the logs (in Xcode go to `Window -> Devices ->` *click on your device* `->` *bottom console contains logs*) to observe an impact of each payload.
-On the right side of IDB `Fuzzer` tab, you can see a history of used payloads.
+While the URL scheme is being fuzzed, watch the logs (in Xcode, go to `Window -> Devices ->` *click on your device* `->` *bottom console contains logs*) to observe the impact of each payload.
+The history of used payloads is on the right side of the IDB `Fuzzer` tab .

 #### Remediation

-You should carefully validate any URL, before calling it.
-You can white-list applications which may be opened via the registered protocol handler.
-Another helpful control is prompting a user for confirming the action, invoked by an URL.
+You should carefully validate any URL before calling it.
+You can whitelist applications which may be opened via the registered protocol handler.
+Prompting users to confirm the URL-invoked action is another helpful control.

 #### References